Arthur Kampf

-Der Sündenfall (1898) Arthur Kampf, oil on wood 42 x 31.5 cm.
+Der Sündenfall (1898), oil on wood 42 x 31.5 cm.
 (16.5 x 12.4 in.)

-Uberfall 1917 (1917) Arthur Kampf, oil on canvas 160 x 114 cm.
+Uberfall 1917 (1917), oil on canvas 160 x 114 cm.
 (62.9 x 44.9 in.)

-Knabe in Rot (1907) Arthur Kampf, oil on Canvas 100 x 70.5 cm (39.4 x 27.7 in.)
+Knabe in Rot (1907), oil on canvas 100 x 70.5 cm (39.4 x 27.7 in.)

 Arthur Kampf (28 September 1864 – 8 February 1950) was a German painter.
 He was associated with the Düsseldorf school of painting.

 Life

 Kampf studied under Peter Janssen, among others, at the Kunstakademie Düsseldorf from 1879 to 1881.

 In 1886, Kampf exhibited The Last Statement.
 The painting's enormous size (112.2 x 142.5 in.) and controversial subject matter brought Kampf instant fame, and laid the foundation for the types of works he would be characterized by for the rest of his career.

 In 1888, a second painting, Exhibition of remains of Emperor William I in Berlin, solidified Kampf's artistic renown as a painter specializing in historical documentation.
 After completing his education, he became a professor at the Kunstakademie and taught there until 1889, when he moved to Berlin.
 There he continued to teach at the local Kunstakademie.

 In 1911, Kampf was assigned the role of creating the German pavilion at the International Art Exposition of Rome.

 In 1914, Kampf and art historian Ludwig Justi created the "Künstler Club", a social group of prominent German artists: Max Liebermann, Max Slevogt, Hugo Lederer, Louis Tuaillonn, Gaul, Fritz Klimsch, architect Ludwig Hoffmann, musicians, Richard Strauss and Engelbert Humperdinck, and film director Max Reinhardt.

 From 1915 to 1924, Kampf was president of the Hochschule für Bildende Künste in Berlin.
 He also became a member of the Prussian Academy of Arts, and gave drawing lessons, notably to Prince August Wilhelm, son of Wilhelm II.

-The Nazi regime in Germany actively promoted and censored forms of art]between 1933 and 1945.
-Upon becoming dictator in 1933, Adolf Hitler gave his strong personal artistic preferences for classical and heroic themes the force of law to a degree rarely known before.
-After the Nazis seized power; Kampf became a member of the Nazi Party, his fluency with traditional German art styles and expertise at creating large scale murals allowing him to become one of the regime's contract artists.
+Between 1933 and 1945, the Nazi regime in Germany actively promoted and censored forms of art in accordance with Adolf Hitler's strong personal artistic preferences for classical style and heroic themes.
+After the Nazis seized power, Kampf became a member of the Nazi Party, his fluency with traditional German art styles and expertise at creating large-scale murals allowing him to become one of the regime's contract artists.